 LSG surgery takes about 2 hours.
 Most people stay in the hospital for about 2 days after surgery.

 Reasons to consider LSG surgery

 Here are some reasons why LSG may be right for you:

-If you have a BMI of more than 60, LSG may be used as a first surgery to help you lose enough weight so you can then safely have a more extensive type of weight-loss surgery such as a gastric bypass or duodenal switch with biliopancreatic diversion.
+If you have a BMI of more than 60, LSG may be used as a first surgery to help you lose enough weight so you can then safely have a second, more extensive type of weight-loss surgery at a later date.
 The risks with some forms of bariatric surgery are much higher for people with a BMI over 60.

 If you are older or have other risk factors for surgery like heart, lung, or liver problems, LSG may be a safer choice for you than other longer and more complicated weight-loss surgeries.

-If you have a BMI of about 40 to 50, your healthcare provider may recommend LSG as the primary weight-loss surgery.
+If you have a BMI of about 40 to 50, your healthcare provider may recommend LSG.
 That's because it's less likely to cause side effects.
 These include stomach ulcers or poor food absorption than other forms of weight-loss surgery.

 Weight-loss benefits of LSG

 In the first 2 years after LSG, most people will lose between 40% and 50% of their body weight.
 If your BMI before surgery is 60 or more, you may lose about 125 pounds.

 Studies also show that if you have obesity-related problems like diabetes, high blood pressure, sleep apnea, or high cholesterol, you have about a 75% chance that these conditions will also improve.